Photos courtesy of Haq Nawaz

 Lesson 6: Work within your means

-When Nawaz bought the store, he knew if they were successful, it would be hard to squeeze in the inventory.
+When Nawaz bought the store, he knew it would be hard to squeeze in the inventory.
 “It’s not even 2,000 square feet.
-I think the very minimum should be 2,500 to 3,000 square feet, with 1,000 square feet for a back room,” he said.
+I think the very minimum a store like this should be is 2,500 to 3,000 square feet, with 1,000 square feet for a back room,” he said.

 But this is what they could afford, he said.

-When Babies R Us went out of business, they bought their shelving.
-That’s why the shelves have rounded, baby-proof corners, he pointed out.
-And you can still see the red “Sold” stickers on them.
+When Babies R Us went out of business, Nawaz bought their shelving.
+He pointed out the rounded, baby-proof corners.
+You can still see the red “Sold” stickers on them.

 “It took us about two months to figure out how we could lay this out in the store,” he said.
-Now he’d like to purchase taller shelves to take advantage of the vertical space available.
+Now he’d like to purchase taller shelves to take advantage of the only space left, the vertical space.

-They’ve made due since opening in 2018.
-Carefully managing inventory because they have no where to store things, especially frozen items.
+They’ve made do with their limited space since opening in 2018, carefully managing inventory because they have nowhere to store things, especially frozen items.